Bishop Kemper School for Ministry

 PLAGIARISM

 Plagiarism involves representing someone else’s work as one’s own, either directly or indirectly; this can include failing to cite a direct quotation as well as failing to acknowledge one’s indebtedness to a source for a particular idea or argument.
-Plagiarism in any form is inconsistent with academic integrity, and thus cannot in any way be accommodated.
+Plagiarism in any form is inconsistent with academic integrity and thus cannot in any way be accommodated.
 Students found to have plagiarized any portion of any of the work they submit for any course may receive a failing grade for the assignment in question and/or for the course as a whole, as the instructor and the Dean deem appropriate.
-Repeated infractions may result in dismissal from the school.
-For further details about plagiarism and how to avoid it, please refer to the BKSM style guide (see below, “Style Guide”).
+The use of Generative Artificial Intelligence (e.g. Chat GPT, Copilot, Gemini, or Perplexity AI) in any assignment is strictly prohibited unless specifically allowed by an instructor with accompany instructions on acceptable use.
+Repeated infractions of plagiarism in any form may result in dismissal from the school.

 PROGRESS REPORTS